mohae/feedlot/README.md

 If the defaults shipped with rancher are not to your liking, the default settings files, defaults.toml and supported.toml, can be modified.
 These files are found in the rancher/conf/ directory.
 Care should be taken when modifiying these settings.

 Issues:

-    Variadic processing of named builds hasn't been tested and will probably be changed.
-    The Run command is not supported, though stubbed out.
+ * The Run command is not supported, though stubbed out.
-    Some comments are outdated and need to be revised accordingly Some tests are buggy resulting in manual cleanup of the rancher/test_files/out directory.
+ * Some comments are outdated and need to be revised accordingly
+ * Some tests are buggy resulting in manual cleanup of the rancher/test_files/out directory.
-    CentOS not supported
-    No pressed.cfg for ubuntu
+ * No pressed.cfg for ubuntu
-    Command and shell scripts for ubuntu may not be totally correct.
+ * Command and shell scripts for ubuntu may not be totally correct.
-    Configuration file contents are evolving for proper default builds.